The Safe & Sound Protocol (SSP)

 We want to make this accessible:

-*Each additional family member is $155 per person, allowing for the entire family to experience the benefits and save over $400 per additional person
+*Each additional family member is $155 per person (for the assessment), allowing for the entire family to experience the benefits and save over $400 per additional person

 *SSP done under the supervision of a therapist can be billed under Extended Health Benefits if applicable